 Education SpecialistSchool Counseling All students seeking certification in any field shall be required to complete a general survey course in Special Education (3 semester hours) if such a course was not a part of their undergraduate program or another graduate program.
 A research component including research and/or field work will be an integral part of all specialist programs in education.
 A candidate who took a course for credit in a master's level program cannot take the same course for credit in the education specialist program.
 Completion of sixth-year programs requires at least 30 semester hours of credit not used for prior level certification in the same teaching field.
-Program Admission Requirements The candidate shall: 1.
-Meet all requirements for admission to the School of Graduate Studies.
-2. Provide verification of background clearance/fingerprints.
-3. Hold a valid masters level certification in School Counseling.
-4. Have had recent experience in the area of specialization.
+Program Admission Requirements The candidate shall: Meet all requirements for admission to the School of Graduate Studies.
+Provide verification of background clearance/fingerprints.
+Hold a valid masters level certification in School Counseling.
+Have a minimum of two (2) full years of full-time acceptable experience.
 I. Conditional Admission Required Courses: 9 hours Professional Courses IL 671.
 Advanced Educational Law (3) IL 673.
 Models of Exemplary Leadership in Education (3) ED 601.
 Curriculum Design (3) II.
 Unconditional Admission Required Courses: 24 hours A. Professional Course: 3 hours ED 604.
 Advanced Educational Research (3) B. Instructional Support Area: 21 hours SC 641.
 Advanced Elementary School Counseling (3) SC 642.
 Adolescent Counseling (3) SC 643.
 Substance Abuse Counseling (3) SC 644.
 Family Counseling (3) SC 645.
 Supervision and Consultation in School Counseling (3) SC 647.
 Research Seminar in School Counseling (3) SC 648.
-Current Issues in School Counseling (3) Total Required: 33 hours Note(s): • Students who have not previously met the special education requirement must take a general survey course in special education (SE 500). • This program is also offered online.
+Current Issues in School Counseling (3) Total Required: 33 hours Note(s): Students who have not previously met the special education requirement must take a general survey course in special education (SE 500).
+Completion of a Class AA program for instructional support personnel requires at least 30 semester hours of graduate credit not used for prior-level certification in any teaching field or area of instructional support.
+This program is also offered online.
 Program Completion Requirements The following requirements must be met prior to completion of the sixth-year programs.
-The candidate shall: 1.
-Maintain a minimum grade point average of 3.25 in all courses in the approved program as verified on an official transcript with no grade less than "C." 2.
-Make a satisfactory score on a written comprehensive examination documenting mastery of the curriculum of the teacher education program.
-3. Demonstrate leadership ability in his or her area of specialization.
+The candidate shall: Maintain a minimum grade point average of 3.25 in all courses in the approved program as verified on an official transcript with no grade less than "C." Make a satisfactory score on a written comprehensive examination documenting mastery of the curriculum of the teacher education program.
+Demonstrate leadership ability in his or her area of specialization.
+Hold a valid Class A Professional Educator Certificate in School Counseling.
 Additional Information.
 If an individual completes an Alabama Education Specialist program based on a master's level certificate from another state and applies for Alabama certification at the Class AA level, the individual must earn an Alabama Class A (master's level) Professional Educator Certificate prior to applying for the Class AA certificate.
 Governance The Teacher Education Program and the Teacher Certification Program are governed by the Alabama State Department of Education, and the College of Education reserves the right to change requirements in these programs at any time when such changes are mandated by the State Department.